-Like ChurchSuite, browsers and operating systems change; sometimes in response to bug or security fixes; but certainly as service providers pursue improvement in order to compete with other systems.
-An example of such a change was the move to only allow responsive enabled web sites to show in Google's search engine results.
-This forced a massive re-write of code throughout ChurchSuite and many things had to change visually.
+Like ChurchSuite, browsers and operating systems change; sometimes in response to bugs or security fixes; but certainly as they enhance their platforms to compete with other systems.
+An example of such a change was the move to only allow reponsive-enabled websites to show in Google's search engine results.
+This resulted in significant visual changes across the ChurchSuite platform.

-With every new Android, Apple, and Windows system and devices, this inevitably results in changes in ChurchSuite.
+With every new Android, Apple, and Windows operating system release and new device, this inevitably results in changes in ChurchSuite.
 Hardware requirements changes over time as devices get older and new devices emerge.

-Yes, resist as we may do sometimes, churches change.
-New ministries, new ideas, new strategies and priorities.
-ChurchSuite exists to help serve churches in meeting the demands of these changes.
-A good example is the introduction of multi-site functionality.
-This feature caused radical changes through every part of ChurchSuite and any printed instruction manual that pre-existed multi-site would now be largely useless.
+Yes, resist as we may, sometimes your organisation changes too!
+New ministries, new staff/team, new ideas, new strategies and priorities.
+ChurchSuite exists to help serve churches and charitable organisations in meeting the demands of these changes.
+A good example is the implementation of multi-site functionality.
+This feature created significant changes across every part of ChurchSuite and any printed instruction manual that pre-existed your multi-sites would now be out of date and incorrect.

-Instead of a printed instruction manual, we have focussed on a more effective and efficient method of managing and communicating how to use ChurchSuite, by producing online Support Articles.
-Support Article can easily be produced in response to a new feature and existing articles can be updated simply in response to enhancements, "fixes", or changes to functionality.
+Instead of a printed instruction manual, we have focussed on a more effective method of managing and communicating how ChurchSuite works, producing online Support Articles.
+New support articles can easily be produced in response to a new feature and existing articles can be updated when there are enhancements, fixes, or changes in functionality.

-Support articles are always available from within your ChurchSuite account when you're working in a browser environment (not apps) - they are fully searchable and context-suggested, which means depending on what you're doing, relevant articles will be suggested right where you're working.
+Support Articles are accessible from every page within your ChurchSuite account when you're working in a browser environment (not apps) - they are fully searchable and context-suggested, which means depending on what you're doing, relevant articles will be suggested right where you're working.

-Therefore, if you do need a printed manual our suggestion is to use the "print" option (using the printer icon at the top of every article) to print into a PDF file those articles you want in your manual.
+Therefore, if you do need a printed manual our suggestion is to use the "print" option (using the printer icon at the top of every support article), to print a PDF file of just those articles you want in your manual.
 You can save these PDF-printed files locally on your hard drive and then compile them into an instruction manual (e.g. using a PDF tool such as Adobe Acrobat Pro).
-You can even annotate the articles by adding your own bespoke notes to them.
-Your compiled PDF manual can then be circulated electronically - we don't encourage printing hard copies as the paper usage will be huge!
+You can even annotate an article PDF, adding your bespoke notes or instructions.
+Your compiled PDF manual can then be circulated electronically - we discourage hard copy as the paper usage will be huge!